google/clusterfuzzlite/docs/overview.md

 ```
 Clang's `-fsanitizer=fuzzer` option will link this fuzz target function against
 libFuzzer, producing a fuzzer binary that will fuzz your target code when run.
-Note that in ClusterFuzzLite, you will not use this flag directly, you should
+Note that in ClusterFuzzLite, you will not use this flag directly.
+Instead, you should
-use the `$LIB_FUZZING_ENGINE` environment variable, which we discuss later in
+use the `$LIB_FUZZING_ENGINE` environment variable, which is discussed in more detail in
 [Build Integration].

 ### Sanitizers

 Sanitizers are tools that detect bugs in code (typically "native code" such as
 C/C++, Rust, Go, and Swift) and report bugs by crashing.
-Sanitizers are useful outside of fuzzing, but are particularly helpful when
-fuzzing.
-ClusterFuzzLite relies on sanitizers to to detect bugs that would otherwise be
+ClusterFuzzLite relies on sanitizers to detect bugs that would otherwise be
 missed.
-Sanitizers work by instructing clang to add compile-time instrumentation,
+Sanitizers work by instructing clang to add compile-time instrumentation, so different
-therefore different builds are needed to use different sanitizers.
+builds are needed to use different sanitizers.

 The sanitizers ClusterFuzzLite uses are:
 - [AddressSanitizer (ASan)] : For detecting memory safety issues.
 This is the